semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 ### 1.1.1.
 System Specification and Data Collection

-(Relevant file and code can be found in [Cases in Turkey](stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/cases_turkey.xlsx), [Generated data](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/hospital%20data), [GenerateHospitalData.py](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/GenerateHospitalData.py))
+(Note that relevant file and code can be found in [Cases in Turkey](stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/cases_turkey.xlsx), [Generated data](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/hospital%20data), [GenerateHospitalData.py](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/ltl_transformation/GenerateHospitalData.py))

 The identified hospital bed capacity system owns several specific features and constraints (e.g., the number of daily bed occupancy of each hospital and the overall capacity of the hospitals) defining the self and creating the recognized problem.
 Accordingly, those sets of specifications can be beneficial to introduce the system under investigation to the hypothesis-based experiment design workflow.
 The followings describe the fundamental specifications for the system under study.
 The capacity of the variables *j* and *k* were determined based on the total number of selected hospital capacities in Ankara multiplied by 10.
 The multiplication coefficient 10 represents the percentage of the daily number of hospitalized COVID-19 patients in Turkey, i.e., a maximum of 10% (T.C.
 Saglik Bakanligi, 2021).